 Fluval 10531A1 SEA EVO XII Aquarium Kit, 13.5 gal

-- Powerful 3-stage filtration with oversized mechanical, chemical and biological media
+- Powerful 3 stage filtration with oversized mechanical, chemical, and biological Fluval filter media

-- Sleek, all aluminum waterproof casing; Convenient touch start day & night illumination
+- Sleek, all aluminum waterproof casing; convenient LED aquarium light touch start day & night illumination

 Fish Tank Cost: Final Thoughts?

 While it is difficult to put it in clear terms, I have summarised in this article your rough initial outlay and maintenance costs; both for a saltwater fish tank system and a freshwater system.
 If you get a larger system and more fussy fish, the costs will be on the high-end of the scale.

 Owning a fish tank has lovely calming powers and brings with it the stress reduction of owning any pet.
 Neither system is better in my personal opinion, both can be wonderful.
 Both can be beautiful, filled with interesting fish with colourful personalities, and both are wonderfully soothing to watch.